Jan-Hennig/jan-hennig.github.io/_pages/notes.md

 nav_order: 3
 ---

-Sadly I did not put any notes her ... yet.
+Sadly I did not put any notes here ... yet.

 ***

 ## Miscellaneous

-- On 12.03.2022 the HHU organised a public event for the "International Day of Mathematics" in which PhD students presented their research topics ([news](https://www.hhu.de/news-einzelansicht/so-innovativ-und-spannend-kann-mathematik-sein) (in german)). <br/> I presented a [poster](/assets/pdf/Poster_TagDerMathematik.pdf) there too (this is a typographically improved version, also in german).
+- On 12.03.2022 the HHU organised a public event for the "International Day of Mathematics"  where PhD students presented their research topics ([news](https://www.hhu.de/news-einzelansicht/so-innovativ-und-spannend-kann-mathematik-sein) (in german)). <br/> I presented a [poster](/assets/pdf/Poster_TagDerMathematik.pdf) there too (this is a typographically improved version, also in german).